Five Essential Oils For Reducing Anxiety

 This oil has a unique soothing fragrance which has been used in religious ceremonies and as an aid to meditation for over 2000 years.
 The ability of frankincense to calm an anxious mind and instil a sense of peace and tranquillity is virtually unsurpassed, which is why the resin has been used for thousands of years in meditation and prayer.

 It helps to promote deep breathing and can reduce blood pressure which brings about a state of calm relaxation to both the mind and the body.
-When feelings of anxiety begin to build up lay down on your bed and add few drops of frankincense essential oil to a burner or vaporiser.
+When feelings of anxiety begin to build up lay down on your bed and add few drops of frankincense essential oil to an aromatherapy burner or diffuser.
 Breathe slowly and deeply, and after a while you will begin to feel your whole body begin to relax and sense of peace develops.

 Roman chamomile essential oil